|EDI Registration||How do I submit encounter data to DMAP? |

-Pharmacies who only submit claims via point of sale and who do not want the electronic RA do not need to submit a TPA or register for transactions.
+Pharmacies who only exchange transactions via point of sale or the Provider Web Portal, and who do not want the electronic RA, do not need to submit a TPA or register for transactions.

 - To receive the 835 (Electronic Remittance Advice).
-They must also register for the 835 transaction.
+Register for the 835 transaction.

 |EDI Registration||Can I fax or email my TPA once it is completed? |

 No. We require a hardcopy with an original signature before completing the TPA process.
 As with any legal document, do not use correction fluid.